tachyons/gitlab-pages/docs/build.md

 OpenShift environments.

-This certification job executes `build-scripts/redhat_certification.rb` and requires the variables `REDHAT_PROJECT_JSON` and `REDHAT_API_TOKEN` to be declared.
-The contents of the `REDHAT_PROJECT_JSON` can be found in the 1Password Build vault under the "Red Hat Certification Project List" entry.
+This certification job executes `build-scripts/redhat_certification.rb` and requires the variable `REDHAT_API_TOKEN` to be declared.
+This variable is set to the personal token generated on the [Connect portal](https://connect.redhat.com/key-manager).
-The `REDHAT_API_TOKEN` variable is set to the personal token generated on the [Connect portal](https://connect.redhat.com/key-manager).
-There is also the token used by GitLab CI in the 1Password Build vault under the "Red Hat Certification Token" entry.
+The token used by GitLab CI is stored in the 1Password Build vault under the "Red Hat Certification Token" entry.

 The script allows the variable `GITLAB_REGISTRY_BASE_URL` (base URL where the